-- C. Structures for publicly-owned recreational facilities, such as parks and other active and passive outdoor recreation uses.
+- A. Temporary sawmills. - B. Water storage facilities. - C. Structures for publicly-owned recreational facilities, such as parks and other active and passive outdoor recreation uses.
 Any proposed structure must be for outdoor recreational use and have a minimal impact, such as a ski warming hut or hiking shelter. - D. Privately-owned tax exempt recreational facilities available to the public for active and passive outdoor recreational uses.
 Any proposed structure must be for outdoor recreational use and have a minimal impact, such as a ski warming hut or hiking shelter. - E. Structures within wildlife refuges.
 Any proposed structure must be for the wildlife refuge use and have a minimal impact.